 Please Note: Always ensure that the emergency contact is aware that you have initiated a work alone session.
 This will ensure they are available to answer a call.

 3. "Register” the Work Alone session.
 The app will send a push notification at the frequency selected.
 Example: If the work alone session is for 3 hours and the check in frequency every 30 minutes, then the app would a push notification every 30 minutes for 3 hours.

 4. When the app sends a push notification, it will ask to “check in”.
-If the worker checks in to confirm they are okay, then the app will not contact the designate assigned within the app.
-If the worker ignores or doesn’t reply to the check in within a 5-minute period, the app will make an outbound call to contact the worker’s emergency contact.
+If the worker checks in to confirm they are okay, then the app will not contact the emergency contact assigned within the app.
+If the worker ignores or doesn’t reply to the check in within a 5-minute period, the app will make a call to contact the worker’s emergency contact.

-5. The emergency contact that receives the call has the option to call the worker back by hitting “1”, or to call campus safety services by hitting “2”.
+5. The emergency contact that receives the call has the option to call the worker back by hitting “1” to check on them, or to call campus safety services by hitting “2” (or hang up and call 911 or another local authority).
 Campus safety services is available for emergency assistance 24 hours a day 7 days a week.
 If the emergency contact is off campus this might be the fastest way to get emergency assistance.
 If the emergency contact is notified the worker will receive a push notification.

 If all notifications are acknowledged, the worker simply continues to work alone and their Work Alone session ends as scheduled.